 - China

 The second choice is Russia/Eastern Europe.
 The companies there are far less mature than in India, so you are taking a greater security and execution risk.
-If you really need lower costs, however, hourly rates can be as low as $4-5/hour.
+If you really need lower costs, however, hourly rates can be as low as $5-6/hour.

 My research turned up several key things:

 Choose an offshore outsourcer that has a local office in your country.
-Over time, this may become less important, as you get to know your ou
+Over time, this may become less important, as you get to know your outsourcing partner.
+But at least initially, it can be the difference between a successful first project, and dismal failure.

 Choose an outsourcer who has been in business for a while, is stable financially and has low labor churn—but is still hungry.
 If they’re “too successful”, the priority sometimes shifts from client satisfaction to maximizing profitability—not to your benefit.